finn-no/eslint-config-finn/packages/eslint-config-finn-prettier/README.md

 }
 ```

-This overrides all style rules defined above it, and uses `{ printWidth: 120, tabWidth: 4, singleQuote: true, trailingComma: 'es5' }` as options.
+This overrides all style rules defined above it, and uses `{ tabWidth: 4, singleQuote: true, trailingComma: 'es5' }` as options.

 You can override specific settings by specifying them as normal.
 See <http://eslint.org/docs/developer-guide/shareable-configs> for more details.